WordPoints/standards/PHP.md

 form above, with no ending period.

-There is one exception to this rule: if the file ends in HTML mode (i.e., the last PHP tag was closed), it SHOULD NOT enter PHP mode so that the EOF comment can be supplied.
+There is one exception to this rule: if the file ends in HTML mode (i.e., the last PHP tag was closed and was followed by HTML/text), it SHOULD NOT enter PHP mode so that the EOF comment can be supplied.